Call for Privacy on German Unity Day

 Can you imagine how it is like when you can't criticize the ruling class even though they obviously privilege their fellow party members while discriminating everybody else?
-Can you imagine how it feels like to watch bolder friends being denied any chance of promotion at work just because they criticize obvious discrimination?
-Can you imagine how it feels like to join this exact same party when you grow older only to be allowed to go to University, to sell your soul to it because this is the only way you are able to realize your personal dreams, at least in parts?
+Can you imagine how it feels like to watch curageous friends being denied any chance of promotion at work just because they criticize obvious discrimination?
+Can you imagine how it feels like to join this exact same party when you grow older only to be allowed to go to University or to be promoted, to sell your soul to it because this is the only way you are able to realize your personal dreams, at least in parts?

 If you want to know how it feels like to live in a surveillance state, you need to talk to people who did.
 You have to picture yourself living in a society where obviously a lot is going wrong, but no one is allowed to speak up about this.

 Freedom is the cornerstones of a democracy: Take it away and you'll have another oppressive system